ZackAfro/Weight-and-balance/README.md

 My first flutter project!

-A small application to help me calculate the weight and balance when i go fling.
-Currently it is only for a Cessna 172 but can easily add more planes.
+A small application to help me calculate the weight and balance when I go flying.
+Currently it is only for a Cessna 172 but you can easily add more planes.

 ## Getting Started